 1 fat clove of garlic, peeled and thinly sliced

 About 2 pounds of broccoli, from which you'll use just the florets.
 If I find broccoli crowns without much stalk, I use about a pound and a quarter.

 2 medium sized russet potatoes or if using the smaller Yukons instead, use 3 - 4, depending on size, peeled and cut into a small dice.

-1 pint of hearty low sodium or homemade vegetable broth (for a packaged vegetable broth, I've been liking "No-Chicken".
+1 quart low sodium or homemade chicken or vegetable broth (for a packaged vegetable broth, I've been liking Imagine's "No-Chicken").

 1 tablespoon of butter

 1/3 cup grated Parmigiano Reggiano cheese

 a handful of basil leaves gently torn into small pieces (can use a tablespoon or two of pesto sauce instead)